Moss terrariums are quick, easy and fun to make! They're practically no maintenance and add that bit of greenery to your table or home.

 That's pretty much it!
 Add stones or figures if you wish to decorate, or if you prefer a more natural approach, add natural things like twigs, acorns etc. Sometimes I even use potpourri to decorate.

 Mist your moss once a week, and keep out of direct sunlight.

-fun tip!
-A secret of mine is to rinse the jar with Rain X before I start making my terrariums.
-This helps the condensation run back to the bottom, so I never need to clean or open my closed terrariums.
+Fun tip!
+A secret of mine is rinsing the jar with Rain X before starting to make terrariums.
+This helps the condensation run back to the bottom, so you never need to clean or open closed terrariums.

 Another trick is to ensure you do not layer your moss, this is because mold can grow due to the lack of drainage.